Life in the Box: The Trouble with Research

 I mean, if America’s not great now, what time is he referring to?
 I’ve been trying to find out.
 In this case, I found a great article that says just about everything I was going to say, and more, with some great reader responses.
 That’s the trouble with research: you find out things you hadn’t wanted to discover.

 In a nutshell, I was going to point out that this is about the greatest time in America’s history, at least when you look at the social and legal advances we have achieved for empowering minorities.
+(Note: the laws are good; but obviously we’re still fighting all the racism and other isms.)
 We’ve fought long and hard for these advances, and we know with the wrong voting patterns we could lose them all.

 So, I encourage interested readers to use our link to Ronald Kimmon’s article on Quora.com.
 (You may have to “join” Quora for free to read it.)
 Look below my “author info.”